„Life Stories”: Implementation and evaluation of an intergenerational and generativity focused encounter program

 This research project (funded by the German Research Fund, DFG, completed in 2012) aimed to identify personal and social factors for successful aging in Germany, Hong Kong, and Cameroon.
-Criteria for successful aging include subjective well-being and Erikson’s developmental tasks of adulthood: generativity and ego-integrity.
-Interview and survey-based data were used to examine the factors that help mastering these developmental tasks.
-Of particular interest in this process were implicit motives, an issue that has been previously neglected in research concerning old age.
+Criteria for successful aging include subjective well-being and a successful resolution of Erikson’s developmental tasks of adulthood: generativity and ego-integrity.
+Interview and survey-based data were used to examine factors that help mastering these developmental tasks.
+Of particular interest in this process were implicit motives, an issue that has been previously neglected in research on development in old age.

-The implicit power motive and its significance for inner experience and behavior
+The implicit power motive and its significance for psychological and behavioral processes

 PI: J. Hofer

-Previous research concerning the fields of affiliation and achievement has shown that congruence of implicit and explicit motives has a positive effect on well-being, but evidence concerning the power motive still remains to be established.
-Is that due to poor methodology or is it a result of a so far unknown characteristic of the power motive (e.g. does the power motive not contribute to happiness)?
+Previous research in the motivational domains of affiliation and achievement has shown that congruence of implicit and explicit motives has positive effects on well-being, but evidence concerning the power motive still remains to be established.
+Is that due to poor methodology or is it a result of so far unknown characteristics of the power motive (e.g. does the power motive not contribute to happiness)?
 The results of this project (funded by the German Research Fund, DFG, 2006-2009), based on German and Chinese samples, showed that congruence between implicit and explicit power motives is positively related to well-being.
 Furthermore, longitudinal data were collected to clarify the effect of goal attainment in different motivational domains.